Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 • Limiting screen-time and prioritizing interactivity

-• Maintaining an open line of communication with your teachers and reinforcing the learning at home
+• Maintaining open communication with teachers and reinforcing learning at home

 Remember, everyday activities like cooking, shopping, or going for walks can become valuable learning experiences when approached with curiosity and engagement.